 - If allergies are a concern, good quality alternative down inserts that mimic the softness of down are the next best thing.

-Watch video below for a quick tutorial on how to easily get your insert into your pillow cover.
+- Watch the video below for a quick tutorial on how to quickly and easily stuff an insert into a pillow cover.